Not Everything Here is Fanfic

 There is no hi-res version of this file.
 Full resolution files are for when you really want the graphics to look their best.
 The graphics in this file are just minor decorations, and their quality does not matter.
 PDF, even at screen resoution does a decent job with text.

 This project really belongs in with the student work (except that it isn’t a graphic).
 It was originally written for a class assignment in a playwriting class during my undergraduate days at Cal State Los Angeles.
 I cannot recall what grade I got for it, but I did at least complete it, so I expect that counted for something.
 It was rewritten a couple of years later and packed off with high hopes to a publisher (Samuel French, iirc).
 They did not want it.
 I suppose I cannot really blame them.

 Even then, it was not truly original.
-The underlying bones of the story were presented, pretty much as is, in a half-hour (or thereabouts) skit presented locally at a classmate’s church (along with other skits) at some point in my senior year of High School. i.e., 1963–’64.
+The underlying bones of the story were presented, at least as a basic concept, in a half-hour (or thereabouts) skit presented locally at a classmate’s church (along with other skits) at some point in my senior year of High School. i.e., 1963–’64.
 I do not know who wrote that version of the plot, which was, in fact, a musical.

 It’s my own suspicion that the popularity of the Broadway show: ‘Once Upon a Mattress’, starring Carol Burnett, was the inspiration of the assemblage of something so closely resembling a fairy tale into a mini-musical.
 One should also recall that a somewhat stripped-down version of the Broadway show was broadcast on national television around that time, and highly applauded.